-When sent from a target to an initiator during reconnection, and implied Restore Pointers message shall be performed by the initiator before completion of this message.
+sent from a target to an initiator reconnection, an implied Restore Pointers message shall be performed by the initiator before completion of this message.

 If an initiator specifies an invalid LUN in the Identify message, the WREN IV will accept the Identify message but will reject the next command.
 See Paragraph 13.2.2.